mattcarlotta/snackables/README.md

 snackables will parse the files and append the ENVs in order of how they were defined in `ENV_LOAD`.

-Any ENV variables in `process.env` or an `.env` can be overwritten according to their imported order, where the last `.env` import takes precendence over any previous ENVs.
+Any ENV variables with an `.env` can be overwritten according to their imported order, where the last `.env` import takes precendence over any previous ENVs; however predefined/pre-set ENVs within `process.env` can't be overwritten.

 ### Is the ENV_LOAD variable required?